 HOW RECORDINGS ARE PROCESSED

-When available and economically feasible, document recordation will be processed electronically via E-recording.
-When E-recordings cannot be utilized or are not available the Closing Specialist will send the documents for recording to the appropriate Register of Deeds office.
-TNCT sends documents using a national overnight carrier UPS.
-The Closing Specialist tracks all packages and a log of all shipments is maintained on the overnight carrier’s website.
+When e-recordings cannot be utilized or are not available, the assigned staff will send the documents for recording to the appropriate Register of Deeds office using a national overnight carrier.
+Tracking information is maintained in title production/retention software.

 RECORDING LOG